 Summer Olympics from Toddler Approved

-Reading and role-playing in the early years will benefit the development of language skills for the future.
+Reading to kids in the early years will benefit the development of language skills for the future.
+We can influence this development with simple hands-on story-telling activities.